 - Some veggies (including artichokes, beets, broccoli, carrots, parsnips, potatoes and winter squash) can be pre-cooked to shorten grilling time and ensure that the inside and outside cook evenly.
 To pre-cook: Steam or blanch until just barely tender.
 Pat dry, brush lightly with oil, then grill until completely tender and lightly browned.

 - Veggies like eggplant, fennel, onions, mushrooms, peppers, sweet potatoes, summer squash and tomatoes should be raw when placed on the grill.

 - Ideal grilling fruits are firm and barely ripe.
-Watermelon, pineapple, apples, peaches and pears can all take the heat.
+Watermelon, pineapple, plums and peaches can all take the heat.
 Soak them in liquor or drizzle with honey before grilling for an added burst of flavor.

 - While mushrooms technically aren’t vegetables, they are often a go-to grilling item!
 Meaty portabellas are a great burger substitute, while button mushrooms make for tasty kabobs.

 - Cook all fruits and vegetables directly over moderately hot coals or use the indirect heat method.
 Rotate or move them to a cooler part of the grill during cooking as necessary to ensure that the outside isn't cooking too quickly.